thtang/Fintech-Text-Mining-and-Machine-Learning/README.md

 * Julia: Give You A Better Choice (final project) [[link]](https://github.com/thtang/Fintech-Text-Mining-and-Machine-Learning/tree/master/final)

 ## Contact:
-Feel free to contact me (thtang@nlg.csie.ntu.edu.tw) if you have any pro
+Feel free to contact me (thtang@nlg.csie.ntu.edu.tw) if you have any problem.